icf-hunter/drupalvm_guide/README.md

 	->this is where your projects will be placed
 	-you can now clone or pull a project into this directory with git bash

-5. edit config.yml and find '## virtual hosts added for projects' ->there, you will find examples for drupal 8 (epamdu) and drupal 7 (smokefree) sites -duplicate, modify, or remove these as needed for your own sites ->make sure that each documentroot property matches exactly with the a folder in your /drupalvm/projects directory ->and drill down until you find the index.php or index.html (otherwise you will get a 403 Forbidden error when you try to navigate to the site)
+5. edit config.yml and find "virtual hosts added for projects" ->there, you will find examples for drupal 8 (epamdu) and drupal 7 (smokefree) sites -duplicate, modify, or remove these as needed for your own sites ->make sure that each documentroot property matches exactly with the a folder in your /drupalvm/projects directory ->and drill down until you find the index.php or index.html (otherwise you will get a 403 Forbidden error when you try to navigate to the site)
+## Vagrant Commands
 6. navigate to /drupalvm and run the following command : vagrant up

 7. Be patient.
 You may have errors when building, if so just run the following command to restart from where you left off : vagrant provision
 	->note run this command anytime you make a change to config.yml or VagrantFile

 8. once vagrant is done building drupalvm you can ssh into the box with the following command : vagrant ssh
 	->note if on windows you need to use git bash as your ssh client (and make sure your enviornment variables are properly set up for git bash)